mkoohafkan/mkoohafkan.github.io/_posts/2017-05-31-using-sockets-to-talk-to-python-from-r.md

 [pyrserve](https://pypi.python.org/pypi/pyRserve) and
 [pyper](https://pypi.python.org/pypi/PypeR/1.1.0).
 Surely I can figure out a way.

-Usin socket connections seemed to be the simplest solution.
+Using socket connections seemed to be the simplest solution.
 The runr package uses sockets to pass messages between R and Python and a temporary file to write code and Python outputs.
 I decided to model my package after runr because a) the code was readable and b) the server